Craig Zobel: Homestar Runner

-Homestar Runner is a Flash animated internet cartoon which mixes surreal humor with references to pop culture.
-Zobel co-created the initial concept and some characters for a book with Mike Chapman using the name "Homestar Runner", coined by their mutual friend James Huggins, which later went on to become the flash animated cartoon by Mike and Matt Chapman.
+Homestar Runner is an animated internet cartoon which mixes surreal humor with references to pop culture.
+Zobel co-created the initial concept and some characters for a book with Mike Chapman using the name "Homestar Runner", coined by their mutual friend James Huggins, which later went on to become the animated cartoon by Mike and Matt Chapman.
 On a day off while Zobel and Chapman were working summer jobs surrounding the 1996 Summer Olympics, a visit to a bookstore prompted them to parody the state of children's books, leading to the creation of the cartoon.

 Film career

 Zobel has directed, written, and produced several films, including Great World of Sound and Compliance.
 In August 2019, the release of Zobel's horror thriller film The Hunt was postponed by distributor Universal in response to the 2019 El Paso shooting, with the studio cancelling the film's original September 27, 2019, date, and moving it to March 13, 2020.